cristianofranco76/getting-and-Cleaning-Data/README.md

-#Course Project Repo - Getting-and-Cleaning-Data
+#Project Repo - Script run_analysis.R
+## Getting and Cleaning Data Course

 The purpose of this project is to demonstrate our ability to collect, work with, and clean a data set.